Empowering Investors Through A Smarter ETF Screener

 • Conducted a competitive analysis across industry-leading ETF providers to better understand the ETF landscape and identify key gaps and opportunities.

-• Distilled findings into key guiding principles: interactivity, clarity, trust, and mobile continuity, as well as high user-impact assumptions to inform both early design decisions and future research.
+• Distilled findings into key guiding principles: interactivity, clarity, trust, and mobile continuity.
+Additionally, created high user-impact assumptions to inform both early design decisions and future research.

 • Tested early hypotheses around user wants and needs such as: filter complexity, investment goals and data preference, through user interviews and moderated usability tests.
 These informed key design patterns around data hierarchy and filter interaction.